onespacemedia/cms/docs/walkthrough.md

 ## Let's add some per-page settings

 Now that we have a news feed, and our cats are writing countless articles about themselves, we'll probably find the need to paginate the news list at some point.
-The great part of the simple data model of onespacemedia-cms is that it makes it really easy to define page settings that are not visible to non-admin users.
+The great part of the simple data model of Onespacemedia CMS is that it makes it really easy to define page settings that are not visible to non-admin users.

 Add this to our `NewsFeed` content model: